ymatts/GlycogenomicsAD/README.md

 To run the analyses, open the R scripts associated with each section and execute them in your R environment.
 Make sure to adjust the paths to your data files as necessary.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit pull requests with your proposed changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.